duanluyun/HandWritten_Digit_Recoganition/README.md

 # HandWritten_Digit_Recoganition
 In this work we focused on two classifiers.Convolutional Neural Network(CNN) and Support Vector Machine(SVM) for offline handwriting digits recoganition.A convolutional network is beneficial for extracting features information.
 Currently,support vector machines(SVMs) are extensively used for recognizing handwritten digits because of their high performance in pattern recognition.
 SVMs are binary classfiers based on the underlying structural risk minimization principle.
 They procced by mapping data into a high dimensional dot product space via a kernel function.In this space an optimal hyperplane,that maximizes the margin of separation between the two classes,is calculated.

-## HandWritten Multi-digit String Segmentation
-Usually, the recognition of the segmented digits is an easier task compared to segmentation and recognition of a multi-digit string.
-In this work, we will use opencv  segment a handwritten multi-digit string image and recognize the segmented digits.

 ## Requirements:
 1.Numpy==1.12.1